raspberrypi/libcamera/Documentation/coding-style.rst

 in early development false positive are expected.
 The flagged issues should be reviewed, but the diff doesn't need to be applied blindly.

+Execution of checkstyle.py can be automated through git commit hooks.
+Example of pre-commit and post-commit hooks are available in `utils/hooks/pre-commit` and `utils/hooks/post-commit`.
+You can install either hook by copying it to `.git/hooks/`.
+The post-commit hook is easier to start with as it will only flag potential issues after committing, while the pre-commit hook will abort the commit if issues are detected and requires usage of `git commit --no-verify` to ignore false positives.

 Happy hacking, libcamera awaits your patches!